synix/Node.js-Design-Patterns-Third-Edition/12-scalability-and-architectural-patterns/05-http-load-balancer/README.md

 # 05-http-load-balancer

-This example demostrates how to run a set of Node.js servers behind a load balancer
+This example demonstrates how to run a set of Node.js servers behind a load balancer

 ## Dependencies